bavanDA/enroll-insight/README.md

 # 📚 Accessible Voice-Based Course Advisor

-A voice-navigated chatbot that helps students — especially from the disability community — find and register for required university courses quickly, easily, and entirely through speech.
+A voice-navigated chatbot that helps students, especially from the disability community, find and register for required university courses quickly, easily, and entirely through speech.

 ## 💡 Inspiration